Think “Tight.” | Coastal Angler & The Angler Magazine

 Then there was the guy that should have kept his boat tight to the mangroves, but ran over the oyster bar in the middle instead.
 Or the girl who should have held tight to her boyfriend on the jet ski, instead of trying to take a selfie.
 He gripped the bars tightly and turned; she kept going.
 Or my not making sure my waders were tight and a breaking wave sent 54-degree water right down them.

-Now I get to make sure my hitch and straps on the boat are tight and trailer the Skeeter back to Naples.
+Now I get to make sure my hitch and straps on the boat are tight and trailer the Skeeter back home.
 A friend said Stuart is the snook capitol of Florida.
 Gonna stop by and see if that’s true.
 See you out there.